sk2282/ECE3400_Team8/lab2.md

 # Lab 2: Analog Circuitry and FFTs

 ## Objective:
 The objective of this lab was to test and familiarize ourselves with the sensors and signal processing needed for our robot to detect the acoustic and optical signals.
-We split into two subteams, one that worked with a microphone circuit to detect a 660 Hz whistle and another to work with an IR sensor to detect a treasure blinking at different frequencies.
+We split into two subteams, one that worked with a microphone circuit to detect a 660 Hz whistle and another to work with an IR phototransistor to detect a treasure blinking at different frequencies.
 Both subteams used the Arduino Open Music Lab FFT library to process the data given by the sensors and create a filter allowing us to analyze the data.

 ## Team Division:
 * Audio: Serena Krech, Alice Song, Victoria Tu